orchidas/VAIAWorkshop25Public/README.md

 	- Reusable functions across both weeks are in `utils.py`
 - All test code should be in `jupyter notebooks` and placed in the [notebooks](notebooks/) folder (NOT in `src`).
 	- You can call functions in the `src` folder from your notebooks.
 For example, to use the `t60_estimator` function in `src/room_acoustics/analysis.py`, you can write `from room_acoustics.analysis import t60_estimator` in your notebook.
-	- We will ask you to submit plots and wav files along with your notebooks.
+	- When requesting assistance after the lecture hours, please submit plots and wav files along with your notebooks.
 For plotting we will use the `matplotlib` library and for reading/writing wav files we will use the `soundfile` library.
 - The instructions for assignments are in the [assignments](assignments/) folder.
 The assignments span a week each, but are divided in several parts.
 - We recommend you download the data needed for the assignments in thed [data](data/) folder.
-The link to this folder has been shared with you.
+The link to the online folder containing the data has been shared with you.

 ### Instructions for submission